-Barnes and Noble will discontinue the Nook 3G, according to “” collected by Engadget.
+Barnes and Noble will discontinue the Nook 3G, according to “hard evidence from within B&N” collected by Engadget.
 Stores have been told to refrain from filling bulk orders, the site reports.

 Cnet’s David Carnoy is skeptical of the story, labeling it a “rumor,” which, with “hard evidence” being the only source cited, it is.
 But further, Carnoy writes, “Amazon offers both a 3G/Wi-Fi Kindle and Wi-Fi-only Kindle, and Barnes & Noble would most likely continue to offer models that compete with what Amazon’s got.